defold/defold/README_ENGINE.md

 We do not use any release/debug defines, but rather compiler specific defines to control certain behavior when required.
 Most often, this occurs in the lower layers of the engine, such as `dlib`.

+#### Platform differences

+For small differences, we use compiler defines directly in a function.
+For larger differences, we put them into separate files.
+E.g. `file_win32.cpp` vs `file_posix.cpp`.

 ## Content pipeline